Ukraine-Russia explained: A simple guide to what’s going on

 Moscow has repeatedly denied the presence of its troops in eastern Ukraine, not providing any details about its military numbers and locations, saying that their deployment on its own territory should not concern anyone.

-Meanwhile, Russia has accused Ukraine of breaching the Minsk-2 agreement and has criticised the West for failing to encourage Ukrainian compliance.
+Meanwhile, Russia has accused Ukraine of breaching the Minsk II agreement and has criticised the West for failing to encourage Ukrainian compliance.

 Amid the acrimony, Mr Putin has rejected a four-way meeting with Ukraine, France and Germany, saying it is useless in light of Ukraine’s refusal to abide by the 2015 pact.